huiyuan-aiad/CountdownVibes/USER_GUIDE.md

 - Try switching between month/year views
 - Refresh the page if events don't appear

+### Data Not Saving/Loading
+1. Check Firestore Security Rules are properly configured
+2. Verify user authentication is working
+3. Check browser console for permission errors
+4. Ensure Firebase configuration is correct

 Need more help?
 Contact support or check our GitHub repository for updates.